FabianFG/CUE4Parse/README.md

 #### Export

 An asset usually has its data split between multiple other assets.
-In order to grab them all, use `TrySavePackage` who will out `IReadOnlyDictionary<string, byte[]>` for you to loop it.
+In order to grab them all, use `TrySavePackage` which will out a `IReadOnlyDictionary<string, byte[]>` for you to loop through.
 ```csharp
 if (Provider.TrySavePackage(fullPath, out var assets))
 {